UBC-Thunderbots/Software/docs/getting-started.md

 ## Flashing the Radio Dongle
 1. Make sure you've followed [Installing Firmware Dependencies](#installing-firmware-dependencies), and have a dongle plugged into your computer.
 Do not plug both the dongle and the robot at the same time!
 2. From the `src` folder, to flash the radio dongle, run `bazel run --cpu=stm32f4 //firmware/tools:legacy_flash_firmware radio_dongle`.
 3. If the dongle has a blue pcb, then follow step (a).
 If the dongle has a green pcb then follow step (b).
+There should be a progress bar indicating the flashing progress.
     (a) Hold down the red button while unplugging and plugging in the dongle.
 There should be a single orange light on.
 Then run the script described in step 2.
     (b) Hold down the yellow button while running the script described in step 2.
-4. There should be a progress bar indicating the flashing progress, hold the switch back until the process finishes.

 ## Flashing And Debugging A STM32H7 MCU
 1. Make sure you've followed [Installing Firmware Dependencies](#installing-firmware-dependencies), and have a [NUCLEO-H743ZI](https://www.st.com/en/evaluation-tools/nucleo-h743zi.html) plugged into your computer.